Shailene Woodley Says She Ate A Mere 350 Calories A Day To Prep For Her Film ‘Adrift’

 Talk about really getting serious for a role.

-In her new movie, Adrift, actress Shailene Woodley plays the role of Tami Oldham Ashcraf, a real-life sailor who was stuck at sea for 41 days with very minimal food and water.
-This means, in order to prepare for the role, Woodley had to basically starve herself towards the end of filming so she really looked thin like Ashcraf did towards the end of her ordeal.
+In her new movie, Adrift, actress Shailene Woodley plays the role of Tami Oldham Ashcraft, a real-life sailor who was stuck at sea for 41 days with very minimal food and water.
+This means, in order to prepare for the role, Woodley had to basically starve herself toward the end of filming so she really looked thin like Ashcraft did towards the end of her ordeal.

 In an interview with The Times, Woodley opened up about her role and how it was really hard for her during the last two weeks of filming because she could only eat a mere 350 calories a day.
-That means, Shailene was only able to eat a can of salmon, some steamed broccoli, and two egg yolks in a day!
+That means Shailene was only able to eat a can of salmon, some steamed broccoli, and two egg yolks in a day!
 The actress confessed that she was so hungry before going to bed that she would drink a glass of wine to make herself pass out and forget about the hunger.
 Pretty sure that she deserves an Oscar just for that.

 And during times of intense hunger, Woodley confesses that it was her co-star, Sam Claflin, who got her through it.